simonwittber/netwrok-server/README.md

 The project goal is to create a no fuss, robust, highly efficient game server which can be deployed to a VPS or other server with minimal configuration.
-The API must be simple and understandable, yet flexible adaptable, and easily extended by the backend game programmer.
+The API must be simple and understandable, yet flexible, adaptable, and easily extended by the backend game programmer.
+The database schema must be simple and easy to understand, and the network traffic must be human understandable and easy to debug.

 Features
 ========